adamyork/taskrjs/README.md

 - the source file contains no additional libraries , css, or other downloads.
 - the source file contains minimal javascript and basic css
 - local storage is not used. so enabling cookies is not necessary

+## Context

+This code was originally created on August 30th, 201l.
+It sat idle in my workspace for over seven years until I decided to dust it off and finish it.
+There is really no good reason to use this, other than for the novelty of it, as there are many, far superior task/efficiency applications these days.